Explore available options, and discern which program offering may be best for you

 Our trainings are online, but we provide varying methods of support:

 - The Complete 6-in-1 Death Doula Training, as well as the Special Edition Version of that class, offer a highly intensive learning experience.
 Each week, in addition to your learning materials, you have assignments in a number of forums.
 You engage not just with other students, but receive personal one-on-one feedback from Laura, the founder of our program.
 When I say feedback, on a number of our forums she may provide up to 1-2 pages of feedback.
-The Special Edition of the class also provides a live, one-on-one phone based coaching session following certification, so you have feedback when you begin working in the field, and during the training, Laura will provide an MP3 recording of feedback focusing on your performance.
+The Special Edition of the class also includes 4 group Zoom sessions during the training period, and provides a live, one-on-one phone based coaching session following certification, so you have feedback when you begin to implement these skills in the real world.
 This is Laura’s favorite way to teach this online program, however, it is also highly involved, and she is currently limiting enrollment in this class to only 25 students per year – as I’m sure you can understand why.

 - The Modified 5-in-1 Death Doula Training is a lot like the Complete 6-in-1 Death Doula Training, however, there are some crucial differences beyond the fact that it includes one less certification area.
 In the Modified 5-in-1 Training Program, there are still forums for assignments and discussion with peers, however, rather than the intensive one-on-one feedback Laura provides in the Complete 6-in-1 Death Doula Training/Special Edition classes, in the Modified 5-in-1 Death Doula Training there is only Group Feedback.
 Essentially, once all students have posted their comments and discussions, Laura reads them all, then drafts one general feedback post for the entire group.
 It is still a highly effective method of learning, and if you’re a self-starter who can work largely on their own but appreciate some feedback and the instructor’s perspective while training, this may be the right program for you.
 Keep in mind that the Modified 5-in-1 Death Doula Training doesn’t include the “What’s Next?”
 Post Loss Coaching Certification, and is only 16 weeks long, as opposed to 20 weeks.